 Also note that regulations are quickly changing when it comes to cryptocurrency.

 Bottom line: check with your local financial regulatory agencies for the most recent policy changes.

 Cryptocurrency regulations vary from state to state and are currently in flux.

 - New Mexico

 - South Carolina

 - West Virginia

-The following bodies regulate trading:
+The following bodies regulate cryptocurrency brokers or exchanges: